This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - X-rays: These are pictures of your spine that can show problems such as bulges or bone spurs.

 - CT scan: This test is also called a CAT scan.
 An x-ray uses a computer to take pictures of your spine.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell caregivers if you are allergic to iodine or shellfish.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell healthcare providers if you are allergic to iodine or shellfish.
 You may also be allergic to the dye.

 - An electromyography (EMG) test measures the electrical activity of your muscles at rest and with movement.